 Cicada Damage to Plants and Trees

-These periodical cicadas may attack virtually any tree.
+Periodical cicadas may attack virtually any tree.
 The only ones that are fairly safe from their numbers are those that excrete sap, such as pine trees.

-The nymphs that live beneath the ground during the majority of the cicada's life cycle can also cause damage, however, as they feed on the roots of the trees, potentially stunting their growth.
+Although damage to mature trees may appear extensive due to the impact of having hundreds or thousands of cicadas living on them, there is generally little lasting damage.
+However, the nymphs that live beneath the ground during most of the cicada's life cycle can also cause damage as they feed on the roots of the trees, potentially stunting their growth.

-Cicada Harm to Humans
+Non-Harmful to Humans

-- Cicada predators include birds, such as grackles and crows, and fish, which will gorge on the insects.
-In addition, parasitic wasps, flies, predatory mites feed on the eggs, and birds and cicada killer wasps feed on adults.
+Cicada predators include birds, such as grackles and crows, and fish, which will gorge on the insects.
+In addition, parasitic wasps, flies, predatory mites feed on the eggs, and birds and cicada-killer wasps feed on adults.

 Non-Chemical Cicada Control

 A variety of non-chemical controls may help prevent damage to plants:

 - On young vines, cover the trunks of the vines with aluminum foil or other covering to keep nymphs from climbing up.